 Although time comprises a major component of our fees, there are several other factors that we take into consideration, including the importance or complexity of the matter, the values involved and the urgency of the work.
 It is often only at the end of the matter that these factors can be properly assessed.

-Our hourly charging rates vary, depending on the level of qualification of the person involved, and range from £100 to £290 per hour.
-We increase our hourly charging rates with effect from 1 May each year, by an amount approximately reflecting the inflation rate over the previous 12 months.
+Our hourly charging rates vary, depending on the level of qualification of the person involved, and range from £100 to £320 per hour.
 Our rates do not include VAT, which will be added to the bill.
 Our VAT number is GB663317634.

-Our hourly charge-out rates are reviewed each year.
+Our hourly charge-out rates are reviewed from time to time.
 We will notify you of the rates if they change and you will then be bound by them.
 If you do not accept the new rates, we reserve the right to cease acting for you.